gvwilson/thirdbit/src/fiction/iffy/index.md

 After a moment she took her hand away, but her expression didn't change.
 "There's no fever.
-How about you start gettin' us ready an' I'll make somethin' quick to eat?"
+How about you start gettin' us ready and I'll make somethin' quick to eat?"

 "Tea'd be nice," Iffy said gratefully.